nginxinc/nginx-wiki/source/contributing/writing_docs.rst

 | item 4    |          | too.     |
 +-----------+----------+----------+

-Simple tables on the other hand are less flexible but are easier to create:
+You can't span cells in simple tables, but the markup is easier to create:

 .. code-block:: rst